(this can be easily printed in A5 Booklet Form through printer settings: A4, back-to-back, leaflet format)

 My impressions of the American women I have met today is that they are genuine & sincere in their efforts to give the Movement all the support they can.
 Their reception of us was so spontaneous so natural & without any of the snide and affectation of English women.
 They accepted us at our highest value, as Ambassadors of Peace.
 They did not quiz and criticise us first and ‘gradually thaw’.

 Rather a blizzard when we got to New York, but better weather towards evening.
 After dinner we went to the Ambassador’s Hotel.
 The Club is very comfortable but very warm; still one gets used to the warm atmosphere & dresses accordingly.

 The following pages offer insights into Annie’s first few days in New York, with press interviews, ticket bookings and travel arrangements, meetings and lunches, and many fascinating observations on her impressions of America – such as Annie’s wonderment at the experience of a ‘Cafeaterea’.
-On February 18th, the delegation were received for a large luncheon organised by the National American Women Suffrage Association alongside 9 organisations (representing 5 million American women) – who would go on to work together to form the first Conference on the Cause and Cure of War.
+On February 18th, the delegation were received for a large luncheon organised by the League of Women Voters alongside 9 organisations (representing 5 million American women) – who would go on to work together to form the first Conference on the Cause and Cure of War in 1925.
 There the Welsh delegation presented the oak chest containing the 390,296 signatures, to the women of America: